 If you are wanting instant access to a Monero GUI wallet skip to the end of this guide where I discuss remote nodes.
-Remotes nodes compromise security however so they are not recommended.
+Remotes nodes compromise the security of your wallet to some degree so they are not recommended.

-Start by visiting Monero’s website, getmonero.org, click on the downloads page and download your required version (make sure you download the (GUI) version and not the (Command-Line Tools Only).
+Start by visiting monero’s website getmonero.org and click on the downloads page.
+Download your required version (make sure you download the GUI version and not the CLI version.
 A GUI is a Graphic User Interface, or more simply in this case a Monero wallet.

 Step 2 — Launching the GUI

 Open a wallet from a file: This is also if you have had a Monero wallet in the past.
-When you create your wallet in step 3 a file will be created that is locked by the password you set in the next step.
-This is the file it is referring to.
+When you create your wallet in step 3 a file will be created that is locked by the password you set in step 3 — This is the file it is referring to.

-Testnet: The little checkbox you see under these 3 options called testnet should be left un checked.
-The testnet is a sandbox type environment where you can play with fake Monero and test out new upcoming features.
+Testnet: Testnet should be left un-checked.
+The testnet is a sandbox environment where you can play with fake monero and test out new upcoming features.

 Step 3 — Creating the wallet